 There are two types of Federal Direct loans.
 Subsidized loans neither require repayment nor accrue interest while you are enrolled at least half time.
 Unsubsidized loans can be deferred while in school, but interest accrues to the borrower and must either be paid or capitalized.
 The student does have the option to make interest-only payments while they attend college.

-Effective July 1, 2012, the interest rate is fixed at 3.4% for subsidized loans and 6.8% for unsubsidized loans.
+Effective July 1, 2014, the interest rate is fixed at 4.66% for subsidized and unsubsidized loans.
 The standard maximum repayment term is 10 years with a $50 minimum monthly payment.
 Origination and Guarantee fees may be deducted from each disbursement unless your lender pays this on your behalf.

 |Year in college||Dependent students||Independent students|